Diagnosis

 • People with smaller or larger arms may need a special cuff size.
 Measure around the upper arm.
 Choose a monitor that comes with the correct cuff size.

-• Check your monitor's reading with your healthcare provider's reading when the device is new.
+• Check your monitor's reading with your doctor's reading when the device is new.
 Check it once a year after that.

 Copyright Health Ink & Vitality Communications